 The first of these technical results is interesting in that the hypothesis says something about a product of two square matrices and the conclusion then says the same thing about each individual matrix in the product.
-This result has an analogy in the algebra of complex numbers: suppose $\alpha$ , $\beta \in \mathbb{C}$ , then $\alpha\beta \neq 0$ if and only if $\alpha \neq 0$ and $\beta \neq 0$ .
+This result has an analogy in the algebra of complex numbers: suppose α , $\beta \in \mathbb{C}$, then $\alpha\beta \neq 0$ if and only if $\alpha \neq 0$ and $\beta \neq 0$.
 We can view this result as suggesting that the term "nonsingular" for matrices is like the term "nonzero" for scalars.
+Consider too that we know singular matrices, as coefficient matrices for systems of equations, will sometimes lead to systems with no solutions, or systems with infinitely many solutions (Theorem NMUS).
+What do linear equations with zero look like?
+Consider 0x = 5, which has no solution, and 0x = 0, which has infinitely many solutions.
+In the algebra of scalars, zero is exceptional (meaning different, not better), and in the algebra of matrices, singular matrices are also the exception.
+While there is only one zero scalar, and there are infinitely many singular matrices, we will see that singular matrices are a distinct minority.